+Parcels A-E:

-Parcels A-E: The Muddy River channel within the MR Reserve is incised into a now-dry floodplain.
-Dominant species include quailbush and arrowweed, with scattered domestic landscape species (i.e., palm, mulberry, and pine) from previous land uses.
-Some scattered willow and ash occur along river.
+The Muddy River channel within these parcels is incised into a now-dry floodplain.
+Dominant species include quailbush (Atriplex lentiformis) and arrowweed (Pluchea sericea), with scattered domestic landscape species (i.e., palm, mulberry, and pine) from previous land uses.
+Some scattered willow and ash occur along the river.